Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 • choose two dominant natural materials

-Simple tip: Store winter textiles in a basket or closed chest.
-The room immediately feels fresher when there are fewer soft volumes.
+Simple tip: Store winter textiles in a basket or closed trunk.
+The bedroom immediately feels fresher when there are fewer soft volumes.

 It's best to avoid harsh contrasts near the bed.
 The bedroom should slow the gaze.
 A light headboard, a discreet rug, and light curtains create a restful atmosphere effortlessly.